 These results may be explained by two factors.
 First, there is an important group of countries which has achieved low and convergent inflation in a sustained way.
 As a result, neither the number of countries taken into account nor the composition of the reference group has a major effect on the magnitude of the reference value.
-Secondly, the inflation performance of the remaining Member States is still too distant from the low inflation group such that small variations in the reference value do not allow these countries to be below the reference value.
+Secondly, the inflation performance of the remaining Member States is still too distant from the low inflation group such that small variations in the reference value.